aldenblack/Classifier-Site/README.md

 static
 backend.py
 preprocessing_files
+image_shredder.py
 ```
-If your output is missing one of these, please contact me and do not proceed.
+If your output is missing one of these, please contact us and do not proceed.

 #### 3. Pip
 * If you downloaded Python from python.org (the link provided in the previous step), you should already have pip.